 The onset of this condition typically is gradual, and its early symptoms do not usually include pain.
 Eventually, as the curvature progresses, it can begin to produce mild pain and an imbalance of the back muscles.
 Disfigurement becomes more pronounced as the curvature increases over time.
 If the scoliosis is located in the thoracic (mid-back) region, the ribs and shoulder blade might begin to stick out like a bulge on one side.
 In addition, the nearer shoulder will begin to sag.
 Lumbar (lower back) scoliosis can make the pelvis thrust forward on one side, while one leg appears shorter than the other.

 Many cases of idiopathic scoliosis can be effectively treated with conservative methods of treatment, such as back braces and physical therapy.
 These methods aim to strengthen the muscles surrounding the spine, which helps to keep the spine in alignment and compensate for the curvature of the spine.
 Eventually, the goal is to decrease the abnormal curve of the spine and reduce any pain or symptoms caused by idiopathic scoliosis.

 If conservative methods of treatment do not provide lasting relief, your physician may recommend a spine surgery to help treat the condition.
 At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.
-Our procedures have earned a 96 patient satisfaction score^ and a 99 percent patient recommendation rate.
+Our procedures have earned us a patient satisfaction score of 96 and patient recommendation score of 97 out of 100.^